Did Louisville bank shooter Connor Sturgeon have CTE?

-Louisville bank shooter Connor Sturgeon’s high school ‘concussions’ raise questions of CTE
+Louisville bank shooter Connor Sturgeon will be tested for CTE after high school ‘concussions’, father says

 Motive for Monday’s mass shooting remains unclear but new details continue to emerge about the man behind the attack